You can apply for formal government accreditation of your product stewardship scheme. Accreditation provides government recognition of your scheme.

 - Is consistent with New Zealand’s international obligations.

-If the scheme relates to priority product see Applying for mandatory product stewardship.
+If the scheme relates to a priority product see Applying for accreditation of a product stewardship scheme for priority products.

 Following this assessment, the Minister for the Environment is briefed to consider the application for accreditation.